Prevent Blindness has the only national program for training and certifying vision screeners.

 Third, for children through age nine or third grade, the screener conducts a test called stereopsis.
 This is a test for binocularity, which is the eyes' ability to work together.
 Children whose eyes are not working together are at significant risk for having amblyopia, or lazy eye.
 Amblyopia can result in permanent visual impairment in the affected eye if not detected and treated early.
 Generally, the earlier the treatment the greater the chance of preventing permanent vision loss.

-Prevent Blindness' half-day training uses established adult learning principles to ensure the screener's ability to conduct accurate screening tests.
+Prevent Blindness vision screening training uses established adult learning principles to ensure the screener's ability to conduct accurate screening tests.

 Participants learn about: